byun618/KNUCoin/README.md

 ---

+### (If you are using a Linux-based system, see steps below)
+Go down to the [for Linux Users](https://github.com/byun618/KNUCoin#for-Linux-users) section below.
+---

-### For Linux user
+## For Linux users
+Since Hyperledger Fabric has platform-specific binaries, like cryptogen, if you are using a Linux-based system, you will have to take a couple additional steps to ensure that the certificates are being generated properly.

-1. Creat a new directory. somewhere to keep both the fabric-samples, and the KNUCoin repo:
+1. Creat a new directory. somewhere to keep both the `fabric-samples`, and the `KNUCoin` repo:

 ```shell
 $ mkdir fabric-repo